5wift-Hacker/IAM-labs/entra-id/jml-lifecycle/README.md

     $deletedUser = Get-MgDirectoryDeletedItemAsUser -All | Where-Object DisplayName -eq "Test Joiner" Restore-MgDirectoryDeletedItem -DirectoryObjectId $deletedUser.Id

-**Lesson:** Session-scoped variables are not a durable record of an object's identity — they're a convenience that disappears the moment the session ends.
+**Lesson:** Session-scoped variables are not a durable record of an object's identity, but a convenience that disappears the moment the session ends.
 In a real offboarding/recovery scenario, relying on `$newUser.Id` staying available is fragile; the more resilient habit is to log or export critical Object IDs (e.g., to a CSV or ticketing system) at the time of action, rather than assuming they'll still be sitting in memory later.
 If that habit isn't in place, recovery is still possible, but it takes an extra lookup step and requires knowing at least one other identifying attribute (display name, UPN, etc.) to filter on.